truffolone/laravel-multilogger/README.md

 MultiLogger::log('Message Text', 'filename', 'level', 'channel');
 ```

-Message Text if the only field needed
+Message Text is the only field needed

 For example, if I write